Quaker Oats Company: Quaker Oats Company

-From 1946 to 1953, researchers from Quaker Oats, MIT and Harvard University carried out experiments at the Walter E. Fernald State School to determine how the minerals from cereals were metabolized.
-Parents of mentally challenged children were asked for permission to let their children be members of a Science Club and participate in research.
-Being a member of the Science Club gave the children special privileges.
-The parents were told that the children would be fed with a diet high in nutrients.
-However, they were not told (and the consent form contained no information indicating) that the food their children were fed contained radioactive calcium and iron.
-The information obtained from the experiments was to be used as part of an advertising campaign.
-The company was later sued because of the experiments.
-The lawsuit was settled on 31 December 1997.

 In 1968, a plant was built in Danville, Illinois, which now makes Pearl Milling Company pancake mixes, Oat Squares, Life Cereals Quaker Oh's, Bumpers, Quisp, King Vitamin Natural Granola Cereals, and Chewy granola bars, as well as Puffed Rice for use as an ingredient for other products in other plants.

 In 1969, Quaker acquired Fisher-Price, a toy company.
-In the 1970s, the company financed the making of the film Willy Wonka & the Chocolate Factory, in return obtaining a license to use a number of the product names mentioned in the movie for candy bars.
 In 1991, Quaker Oats spun off its Fisher-Price division.

+In 1971, the company financed the making of the film Willy Wonka & the Chocolate Factory, based on the children's novel Charlie and the Chocolate Factory, by Roald Dahl.
+In return the company obtained a license to use a number of the product names mentioned in the film for candy bars.
+The film was considered a box office disappointment at the time of release, and the film’s original distributor Paramount eventually sold the rights back to Quaker Oats, who then sold the rights to Warner Bros. because the company had no involvement in the film business.
+The film became extremely popular in the 1980s via repeated television airings and home video sales.

+In 1972, Quaker Oats purchased Louis Marx and Company, a company that created one quarter of all toys and trains manufactured in the mid-1950s.
+It sold the business after four years.

 In 1982, Quaker Oats purchased US Games, a company that created games for the Atari 2600.
 It went out of business after one year.
 That same year, Quaker Oats acquired Florida-based orange juice plant Ardmore Farms, which it would own until selling it to Country Pure Foods in 1998.

 In 1983, Quaker bought Stokely-Van Camp, Inc., makers of Van Camp's and Gatorade.

 Quaker bought Snapple for $1.7 billion in 1994 and sold it to Triarc in 1997 for $300 million.
 Triarc sold it to Cadbury Schweppes for $1.45 billion in September 2000.
 It was spun off in May 2008 to its current owners, Dr Pepper Snapple Group.

 In 1996, Quaker spun off its frozen food business, selling it to Aurora Foods (which was bought by Pinnacle Foods in 2004).

-In August 2001, PepsiCo acquired Quaker Oats for $14 billion, primarily for its Gatorade brand of soft drink.
-The merger created the fourth-largest consumer goods company in the world.
-Though the main prize of PepsiCo was Gatorade non-carbonated sports drink, Quaker's cereal and snack food division complemented the existing Frito-Lay salty-snacks division.
+In August 2001, Quaker Oats was acquired by PepsiCo for $14 billion, primarily for the Gatorade brand.

-Actor Wilford Brimley appeared in television commercials for Quaker beginning in the late 1980s.
-In the commercials, he extolled the virtues of oat consumption, typically to a young child, as to introduce the concept of oatmeal consumption as a long tradition.
+Starting in 1987 through the 1990s, actor Wilford Brimley appeared in television commercials for Quaker.
+In the commercials, he extolled the virtues and healthfulness of oat consumption, sometimes to a young child.
+"It's the right thing to do" was a common slogan during the commercials.